hrashkin/plotmachines/src/preprocessing/README.md

 <a href="https://github.com/markriedl/WikiPlots">The Wikiplots corpus</a> consists of plots of movies, TV shows, and books scraped from Wikipedia.
 Please use the scripts provided in the link to extract the dataset.
 You need to make changes to <a href="https://github.com/markriedl/WikiPlots/blob/22d975c92e1ac835a412ac001d95fb86d3d37960/wikiPlots.py#L81">line 81</a> of their code to replace '\n' with'&lt;p&gt;' paragraph markers instead of with spaces.
 Then use the splits from <a href="./wikiplots_splits.txt">wikiplots_splits.txt</a> to construct the train, validation and text datasets that were used in the paper.

+#### Steps for removing offensive content:
-Note: Some plots should be excluded from the data and are marked as 'flagged' instead of train/dev/test in the splits file.
-These are stories that we have identified as offensive content.
-We are continuing to prune the data to remove examples of these stories, so please let us know if you find stories that you think should be removed.
+1) Some plots should be excluded from the data and are marked as 'flagged' instead of train/dev/test in the splits file.
+These are stories that we have identified as coming from summaries of books/movies that are known to be offensive, racist, and/or highly controversial content.
+We identified these stories by filtering with the Perspective API and then manually checking.
+Because of the use of automatic Perspective models, there may be a few offensive stories still remaining in the data.
+We are continuing to prune the data to remove examples of these stories, so please let us know if you find offensive stories.

+2) Some plots may have instance of offensive language (swear words, slurs), so we advise all users of the data to first pre-process the data by replacing these words with some sort of special token BEFORE training.

+3) Even when taking these steps, there may be a few underlying themes in some stories that don't match modern values (for example, many older stories may express outdated views about gender roles).
+We therefore caution anyone using this data to be very careful in how they use models that are trained using these stories.
+Please filter output as necessary and appropriate for your task.

 ### WritingPrompts